Plan Your Visit

 Strollers and Wheelchairs

 Strollers are permitted in the Museum.
-Wheelchairs are available free of charge.
+Wheelchairs are available free of charge on a first-come, first-served basis.
 When you arrive, let our Visitor Services staff know you will need one.

 Lost and Found